 You should also know that you’re not alone in this.
 Not only is God available to you all the time, but every other person on earth is struggling with the same things you’re going through.
 At the end of the day you should decide what kind of person you want to be.
 Most people desire to be that strong person that has learned to trust God completely.
 They wish to be seen as that one that never gripes about anything and always has peace about them.
 After you’ve chosen to be that person then get started doing what you need to with God’s help in order to become that person.
 In the book “The Seer of Remmon,” this is the same road Jolus had to walk and the same lesson he had to learn.

 Norita Sieffert, a published author and professional speaker who also battled with the same problems and practices overcoming them on a daily basis.
 She has arrived at a place of complete commitment to faith in Jesus Christ.
-If you would like more information on this or some other faith topic, feel free to contact her at firstname.lastname@example.org.
-To view her latest Christian fiction titles on Kindle, go to her online bookstore.
+If you would like more information on this or some other faith topic, feel free to contact her at email@example.com.
+To view her latest Christian fiction titles on Kindle, go to her .